suchialex/CINS3002-CW06/instructions.md

     ✅ Test validate_product_name
   </summary>

-  - Comment out any code inside main
+  - Comment out any code inside main body
   - call validate_product_name and store in a variable (may have to import the module)
   - print this variable and test code
 </details>